 Please send your invoice to: email@example.com

 When performing in the Netherlands there’s an artist tax regulation (Artiestenregeling) to consider.
-Important is to consider in which country the band members are living and have a passport from.
-The artist tax regulation demands copies of passports of the majority of the band members.
+Important is to consider in which country the artist and/or band members are living and have a passport from.
+The artist tax regulation demands copies of passports of the majority of the artist and/or band members.
 Which are handled with care in our administration.

 The tax department in the Netherlands considers a band from one country if 70% of the band members have passport copies which originate from the same country.

 If you as an artist and/or your band are from a country with a tax treaty, we only need valid passport copies of all band members and an invoice.
 You know if your country has a tax treaty with the Netherlands when it’s in this list.

 If you as an artist and/or your band are not on the treaty list the Netherlands has no tax treaty with your country.
 This involves slightly more administration and possibly tax.